ylee131/thesis/README.md

 This project aims to address three objectives: 1) identify candidate genes that undergo and/or participate in differential alternative splicing in MVH-knockout samples, 2) identify downstream pathways in which VASA regulates, and 3) conduct a comparative analysis with the glioblastoma stem cells in humans based on genes and pathways.
 If VASA/DDX4 is shown to play a role in alternative splicing, it will facilitate a deeper understanding of the greater network of VASA/DDX4 in mice and potentially humans.
 \
 \
-The paper can be found here: [full thesis paper](files/YLee_final.pdf)
+The paper can be found here: [thesis paper](files/YLee_final.pdf)
 \
 \
 This page lays out the general workflow of the project.
-The entire code can be found here: [full code](files/oscar_script.R)
+The entire code can be found here: [code](files/oscar_script.R)
 \
 \
-The full GitHub repository can be found here: [github repo](https://github.com/ylee131/thesis)
+The full GitHub repository can be found here: [repo](https://github.com/ylee131/thesis)
 \
 \
 ***Outline:***